-Section 1.3 We must ensure that you get timely access to your covered drugs

-As a member of our plan, you have the right to get your prescriptions filled or refilled at any of our network pharmacies without long delays.
-If you think that you are not getting your Part D drugs within a reasonable amount of time, Chapter 7, Section 7 of this booklet tells what you can do.
+Section 1.3 We must ensure that you get timely access to your covered drugs drugs within a reasonable amount of time, Chapter 7, Section 7 of this booklet tells what you can do.
 (If we have denied coverage for your prescription drugs and you don't agree with our decision, Chapter 7, Section 4 tells what you can do.)